-Enter a new password according to the parameters and necessary strength of the password.
+Enter a new password according to the parameters and necessary strength.

-Our password strength meter doesn't require a specific number of special symbols or numbers; instead, it tests the overall strength of your password.
-So, while randomly generated characters usually work, long, memorable phrases can be used as well.
+The password strength meter tests the overall strength of your password.
+Randomly generated characters usually work; long, memorable phrases can also be used.

 If you get an error while resetting your password, follow these steps to fix it.